 WHO ARE THE CHILDREN IN NEED OF FAMILIES?

 Children who have been orphaned or abandoned need loving homes.
 All waiting children must be recognized by CARA, India’s central authority, as ready for permanent placement and each adoption follows the strict guidelines as set by the Hague Convention on Intercountry Adoption.

-- PAPS from both lists can select the health status of the child desired from 1 of 6 categories; Normal Health, Minor Challenged, Correctable Disease, Physically Challenged, Mentally Challenged and Mentally and Physically Challenged.
+- PAPS from both lists can select the health status of the child desired from 1 of 3 categories: Normal Health, Physically Challenged and Mentally Challenged.

-- The distinction between categories is slim and families with a stated preference for a child in "normal health" could receive referrals for children with minor and resolved needs.
+- Families with a stated preference for a child in “normal health” could receive referrals for children with minor correctable medical needs as well as already resolved medical needs.
 Therefore all PAPS must be open to considering a child with minor and/or resolved needs.

 - Male and female children are available and families may indicate a gender preference.

 - Children between the ages of 0 to 18 years are available for adoption.

 - PAPS may also indicate a State preference.